Mission.PFLAG is creating a caring, just, and affirming world for LGBTQ+ people and those who love them.

 Pronouns: she/her

 Layla is originally from the Chicago suburbs but has been in the Sauk Valley area since 2008.
-She has made her career in human and social services and is currently a Care Coordinator for Lifescape Community Services.
+She has made her career in human services.
+She is currently a Service Coordinator for Service Inc of Illinois.
 Her career focus has been working with senior citizens and individuals who are intellectually and/or developmentally disabled.
 In her free time Layla enjoys spending time with her family, reading, completing puzzles, doing cross stitch, and participating in volunteer and advocacy work.

 Cat Clarke